Lightning-AI/pytorch-lightning/docs/source-pytorch/cli/lightning_cli_advanced_3.rst

             patience: 5
         ...

-Only model classes that are a subclass of ``MyModelBaseClass`` would be allowed, and similarly only subclasses of ``MyDataModuleBaseClass``.
-If as base classes :class:`~pytorch_lightning.core.module.LightningModule` and :class:`~pytorch_lightning.core.datamodule.LightningDataModule` are given, then the CLI would allow any lightning module and data module.
+Only model classes that are a subclass of ``MyModelBaseClass`` would be allowed, and similarly, only subclasses of ``MyDataModuleBaseClass``.
+If as base classes :class:`~pytorch_lightning.core.module.LightningModule` and :class:`~pytorch_lightning.core.datamodule.LightningDataModule` is given, then the CLI would allow any lightning module and data module.

 .. tip::

-    Note that with the subclass modes the ``--help`` option does not show information for a specific subclass.
-To get help for a subclass the options ``--model.help`` and ``--data.help`` can be used, followed by the desired class path.
-Similarly ``--print_config`` does not include the settings for a particular subclass.
-To include them the class path should be given before the ``--print_config`` option.
+    Note that with the subclass modes, the ``--help`` option does not show information for a specific subclass.
+To get help for a subclass, the options ``--model.help`` and ``--data.help`` can be used, followed by the desired class path.
+Similarly, ``--print_config`` does not include the settings for a particular subclass.
+To include them, the class path should be given before the ``--print_config`` option.
 Examples for both help and print config are:

     .. code-block:: bash